 Course summary

-Become a midwife with BSc Midwifery at the University of Southampton, ranked 1st in the UK for Midwifery.* On your three-year Midwifery degree you'll gain the skills needed to make a lasting impact on the lives of women and their families through your in-depth understanding of the physical, mental, and social aspects of healthy and complex pregnancy and childbirth.
+About this course Become a midwife with BSc Midwifery at the University of Southampton, ranked 1st in the UK for Midwifery (Guardian University Guide 2025).
+On your three-year Midwifery degree you'll gain the skills needed to make a lasting impact on the lives of women and their families through your in-depth understanding of the physical, mental, and social aspects of healthy and complex pregnancy and childbirth.
 This midwifery course is split equally between campus study and clinical placements.
 Placements will be in one of the five NHS Trusts we have partnership with; University Hospital Southampton NHS Foundation Trust, Portsmouth Hospitals University NHS Trust, Salisbury NHS Foundation Trust, Hampshire Hospitals NHS Foundation Trust and University Hospital Sussex.
 You may experience a wide variety of other settings including community midwifery, clinics, and GP practices.
 There’s also the option to gain experience abroad in your second year.
-Research is a core element of your degree, and you’ll be able to do two research-based assignments on midwifery topics of your choice to further enhance your studies. *Guardian University Guide 2026
+Key features of the course:

 Modules